Matthew Wolfgang, PhD

 Matthew Higgs, MS

 Matt joined the Wolfgang lab in 2021.
 Matt earned his bachelor’s degree in Microbiology and master’s degree in Molecular Biosciences from Albany College of Pharmacy and Health Sciences (ACPHS) in 2020.
 His research at ACPHS included investigating the oxidative stress response of Francisella tularensis during infection and its role in virulence under the direction of Dr. Meenakshi Malik.
 He uncovered that the redox protein thioredoxin regulates the expression of oxyR, a global regulator of oxidative stress in Francisella, and therefore contributed to virulence.
 While at ACPHS, Matt was also involved in several extracurricular activities, including developing a partnership between ACPHS and two biotechnology companies, Regeneron Pharmaceuticals, and Eli Lilly.
 This partnership allowed for direct access of ACPHS students, with a focus on Microbiology students, to internships and Co-Ops at these companies, many of which have led to offers of full-time positions post-graduation.
-At UNC, Matt’s research focuses on mechanisms of antibiotic tolerance of Pseudomonas aeruginosa as it applies to chronic infections in patients with cystic fibrosis.
-Specifically, Matt is investigating the relationship between mucin and several forms of motility, including type IV pili, and how this relationship affects antibiotic tolerance.
+At UNC, Matt’s research focuses on the intersection of the host immune system and antibiotic tolerance of Pseudomonas aeruginosa in chronic lung infections in individuals with muco-obstructive airway diseases.

 Cristian Roca Avendano, MS